 Posted By Guest Blogger On July 17, 2014 @ 1:38 pm In Take Care | No Comments

 By Kristin Keckeisen, Fraud Watch Network campaign manager

 Finally, some much-needed attention to the long-running grandparent scam .
-Yesterday the Senate Special Committee on Aging held a hearing as part of an ongoing series highlighting fraud’s devastating impact on seniors.
+The Senate Special Committee on Aging held a hearing on July 16th as part of an ongoing series highlighting fraud’s devastating impact on seniors.
 Among the witnesses: an 81-year-old Ohio resident who lost more than $7,000 to a con artist impersonating his grandson.